Department of Technology

 Any exceptions to this policy must be approved by a vote of the Department faculty.

-A minimum of 18 credit hours from the following courses monitored by a faculty advisor in the Department.
-Admission to the minor will require completion of at least 24 credits in the student's major with a grade point average of 2.0.
-Successful completion of the minor will require a grade point average of 2.0 in the courses making up the minor.
+A minimum of 18 credit hours is required from the following courses monitored by a faculty advisor in the Department.
+Admission to the minor requires completion of at least 24 credits in the student's major with a grade point average of 2.0.
+Successful completion of the minor requires a grade point average of 2.0 in courses making up the minor.

 ITT 200 or COS 200 Introduction to Cyber Security (3 cr.)

 ITT 272 Networking I (3 cr.)

 Choose three courses from Group A